revoxhere/duino-coin/README.md

 ### Socket APi

 To build your own Duino-Coin miner, here's a list of of commands the pools accept.
-To start communication however, firstly you need to get the Pool Ip and port
+To start communication however, firstly you need to get the Pool ip and port

 *   JSON
     * `server.duinocoin.com/getPool` - To get some json returned containing the pool ip and port(e.g.{"name":"pulse-pool-2","ip":"149.91.88.18","port":6002,"connections":9689})
-*   Via the main server over wss(SSl required)
+*   Via the main server over wss (SSL required)
     *  `wss://server.duinocoin.com:14808` - Proxied to **pulsepool** for webmining

 Now you can connect to it.

-After connecting, the pool will send its version number it's currently on (2.6).
+After connecting, the pool will send its version number it's currently on (e.g. 2.6).

 *   `JOB,username` (or `JOBXX,username` for XXHASH) - Pool will return job for mining using DUCO-S1 (-S1A)
     *   You can ask for a specific mining difficulty: `JOB,username,DIFF` (if you don't ask for a specific difficulty, the network diff will be given) where diff is one of the below: